henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

 Deploy and manage Azure Functions deployment with remote GammaService
 =====================================================================

-BentoML recommends to use remote GammaService for managing and deploying BentoService when you are working in a team.
+Kappa recommends to use remote GammaService for managing and deploying BentoService when you are working in a team.
 To deploy Azure Functions in remote GammaService, you need to provide the Azure credential for it.

 After Sign in with Azure CLI in your local machine, you should be able to find the `accessTokens.json` in your Azure directory.
-Now start the BentoML GammaService docker image and mount that `accessTokens.json` file to the running container.
+Now start the Kappa GammaService docker image and mount that `accessTokens.json` file to the running container.

 .. code-block:: bash